Acid Reflux(Heartburn)

 Prilosec OTC® (Omeprazole)

-A proton pump inhibitor (PPI) that provides 24-hour acid control when taken daily.
-Best for frequent heartburn (two or more days per week).
-Not intended for immediate relief, as it may take 1–4 days to become fully effective.
+A proton pump inhibitor (PPI) that provides 24-hour acid control when taken once daily (30-60 minutes before breakfast).
+It is best for frequent heartburn (occurring two or more days per week).
+This medication is not intended for immediate relief, as it may take 1–4 days of consistent use to become fully effective.

 Prevacid 24HR® (Lansoprazole)

-Another daily PPI for long-term suppression of stomach acid.
-Works best when taken before breakfast and is effective for preventing recurring heartburn and acid reflux symptoms.
+A proton pump inhibitor (PPI) that provides 24-hour acid suppression when taken once daily (30-60 minutes before breakfast).
+It is effective for preventing recurring heartburn and acid reflux symptoms.

 Nexium 24HR® (Esomeprazole)

-• For the fastest relief, choose Tums® or Rolaids®, which neutralize acid on contact and work within minutes—ideal for sudden heartburn after eating trigger foods.
+Fastest relief (as needed): Choose Tums® or Rolaids®.
+These antacids neutralize acid on contact and work within minutes—ideal for sudden heartburn after trigger foods.

-• For heartburn with gas or bloating, choose Mylanta®, which adds simethicone to relieve pressure and fullness along with acid discomfort.
+Heartburn with gas or bloating: Choose Mylanta®, which includes simethicone to relieve pressure and fullnessalong with acid discomfort.

-• For morning or nighttime reflux, a PPI is especially helpful because it suppresses acid production around the clock.
+Morning or nighttime reflux: A daily PPI can be especially helpful because it controls acid around the clock.

-• Seek medical care if heartburn is persistent, occurs with swallowing difficulty, or includes vomiting blood or black stools.
+Seek medical care if heartburn is persistent, occurs with difficulty swallowing, or is accompanied by vomiting blood or black stools.

 You may also want to visit: